A simple plan to lose weight quickly and sustainably with no hunger, no calorie counting, no magic products but just eating real food.

-Now that we are entering the month of Christmas, it is important to be reminded of the Rules of Calories.
+Now that we are entering the Christmas holidays, it is important to be reminded of the Rules of Calories.

 1. Whatever you are eating while no one is watching, does not contain any calories.